Last Updated on October 30, 2018

 One Pan Smoky Ribeye with Sweet Potato Hash

-The seasoning blend on the ribeye really makes the dish, so don’t skimp on the smoked salt — find it at a specialty grocer, online, or, if you’re lucky, on the spice aisle of your favorite grocery store.
+The seasoning blend on the ribeye really makes the dish, so don’t skimp on the smoked salt — find it at a specialty grocer, online, or, if you’re lucky, in the spice aisle of your favorite grocery store.

 One Pot Chicken and Spanish Rice